Pylons/waitress/docs/index.rst

 framework distribution simply for its server component is awkward.
 The test suite of the CherryPy server also depends on the CherryPy web framework, so even if we forked its server component into a separate distribution, we would have still needed to backfill for all of its tests.

-Finally, I wanted the control that is provided by maintaining my own server.
-A WSGI server is an important dependency of my web framework, and being able to make arbitrary changes (add features, fix bugs, etc) without anyone else's permission is nice.
+The CherryPy team has started work on `Cheroot <https://bitbucket.org/cherrypy/cheroot>`_, which should solve this problem, however.

 Waitress is a fork of the WSGI-related components which existed in ``zope.server``.  ``zope.server`` had passable framework-independent test